School Board Policy 616 -

 E. Evaluation of Student Progress

-The Department of Teaching and Learning shall develop a plan for assessment of student progress toward Literacy by Grade 3, the Graduation Standards, as well as program evaluation data for use by the Systems Accountability Committee to review curriculum, instruction, educational equity and student achievement at the school site.
+The Department of Teaching and Learning shall develop a plan for assessment of student progress, the Graduation Standards, as well as program evaluation data for use by the Systems Accountability Committee to review curriculum, instruction, educational equity and student achievement at the school site.
 This plan shall be approved annually by the School Board.

 F. Reporting